Suharto: Asian financial crisis

-Suharto steps down
+Fall and resignation

-With Suharto increasingly seen as the source of the country's mounting economic and political crises, prominent political figures, including Muslim politician Amien Rais, spoke out against his presidency, and in January 1998 university students began organising nationwide demonstrations.
+With Suharto increasingly seen as the source of the country's mounting economic and political crises, prominent political figures, including Muslim politician Amien Rais, spoke out against his presidency, and in January 1998 university students began organizing nationwide demonstrations.
 The crisis climaxed while Suharto was on a state visit to Egypt on 12 May 1998, when security forces killed four demonstrators from Jakarta's Trisakti University.
 Rioting and looting across Jakarta and other cities over the following days destroyed thousands of buildings and killed over 1,000 people.
 Ethnic Chinese and their businesses were particular targets in the violence.
 Theories on the origin of the violence include rivalry between military chief General Wiranto and Army Strategic Commander Lt.
 Gen. Prabowo Subianto, and the suggestion of deliberate provocation by Suharto to divert blame for the crisis to the ethnic-Chinese and discredit the student movement.

 On 16 May, tens of thousands of university students demanded Suharto's resignation, and occupied the grounds and roof of the parliament building.
 Upon Suharto's return to Jakarta, he offered to resign in 2003 and to reshuffle his cabinet.
 These efforts failed when his political allies deserted him by refusing to join the proposed new cabinet.
 According to Wiranto, on 18 May, Suharto issued a decree which provided authority to him to take any measures to restore security; however, Wiranto decided not to enforce the decree to prevent conflict with the population.
 On 21 May 1998, Suharto announced his resignation, upon which vice-president Habibie assumed the presidency in accordance with the constitution.
-Recently released documents from the United States Department of State indicate that the Clinton Administration sought to maintain close ties with the Indonesian military in the aftermath of Suharto's fall from power.
+Documents from the United States Department of State indicate that the Clinton Administration sought to maintain close ties with the Indonesian military in the aftermath of Suharto's fall from power.